 If you are no longer interested in the position, you can withdraw your application by emailing [email protected] as soon as possible.

-Eastern Health is committed to inclusive and barrier-free recruitment, selection and onboarding processes.
+NL Health Services is committed to inclusive and barrier-free recruitment, selection and onboarding processes.
 We are happy to assist applicants requesting accommodation or support during the process.
 Please email [email protected] or call 777-7777 press 5 then press 2 (long distance 1-800-563-3693) outlining how we can help.

 EXTERNAL APPLICANTS: We thank all applicants for their interest; however, only those selected for an interview will be contacted.
 The successful candidate will be required to provide a satisfactory Certificate of Conduct from the RCMP or local Police (Vulnerable Sector Check may be required), educational documents, registration/licensure if applicable and Social Insurance Number.